Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Based on Ofloxacin (Zanocin, Ofloxin).

 Preparations of the tetracycline group.
-In recent years, they have been used less and less, as they have a lot of side effects.
+In recent years, they are used less and less, as they have a large number of side effects.
 The exception is Doxycycline (Unidox Solutab), which is somewhat easier for patients to tolerate.

-Intramuscularly injected drugs from the group of cephalosporins are Suprax, Cefotaxime, Ceftriaxone, Kefadim, Claforan, Cefspan and others.
+Drugs from the group of Cephalosporins are administered intramuscularly - these are Suprax, Cefotaxime, Ceftriaxone, Kefadim, Klaforan, Cefspan and others.

 Of the drugs of the penicillin series, Amoxiclav, Flemoklav solutab, Augmentin, Flemoxin solutab are prescribed.

-As for macrolides, no studies have been conducted to confirm their effectiveness against bacterial prostatitis.
-However, if we reason logically, macrolides are agents with low toxicity, they have high activity against some bacteria, especially against mycoplasma and chlamydia.
-Therefore, theoretically, their use for inflammation of the prostate is possible.
-These are such agents as: Fromilid with the active ingredient Clarithromycin and Sumamed, or Zitrolide with the active ingredient Azithromycin.
+With regard to macrolides, studies that would confirm their effectiveness against bacterial prostatitis have not been conducted.
+However, logically speaking, macrolides are agents of low toxicity, with high activity against certain bacteria, especially against mycoplasma and chlamydia.
+Therefore, theoretically, their use in inflammation of the prostate is possible.
+These are means such as: Fromilid with the active ingredient Clarithromycin and Sumamed, or Zitrolide with the active ingredient Azithromycin.

-In the treatment of prostatitis, it is very important that the drug can penetrate the tissues of the prostate and accumulate there in the organ.
+In the treatment of prostatitis, it is very important that the drug can penetrate into the tissues of the prostate and accumulate there in the organ.
 Such capabilities are possessed by drugs of the group of fluoroquinolones, macrolides and aminoglycosides (Gentamicin).
-If a patient comes with an acute stage of inflammation, then for its early elimination, it is possible to use several antibiotics for prostatitis at once.
+If the patient arrives with an acute stage of inflammation, then for its speedy elimination it is possible to use several antibiotics at once for prostatitis.

 Eleflox is an antibacterial drug from the group of fluoroquinolones with the main active ingredient Levofloxacin.
 The drug is available in tablets and in solution for infusion.
 Eleflox is the drug of choice in the treatment of prostatitis.